 Besides being a painful condition, rosacea also doesn’t look good on the face.
 It makes people feel low on confidence at work as well as in social gatherings.
 If your rosacea is also bothering you, then take a deep breath and feel good.
 Those days are gone when rosacea was not treatable, today there are numerous treatment options available to help you get rid of this condition.

 Mild to moderate redness and acne breakouts are treated with oral medications, such as low-dose antibiotics and anti-inflammatory drugs.
-Topical creams are also prescribed to help improve the dryness and flaky skin.
+Topical creams are also prescribed to help improve dryness and flaky skin.
 If oral medications fail to offer relief, lasers may be used for Rosacea Treatment.
 Intense Pulsed Light therapy or IPL therapy also comprises an effective treatment for rosacea.